Navy News: History

 The paper was founded in 1954 (with £300 from the then Victory Barracks (now HMS Nelson) pigswill fund, the proceeds of 'gash' food from the mess sold to local farmers!) purely to serve the Portsmouth Command, after all Plymouth had its own 'Guzz Gazette' and Chatham had its own 'Chats'.

 Within a few months Navy News' success allowed it to expand to cover the whole of the Senior Service.
-Today it is estimated to have more than 100,000 readers worldwide, possibly many more, as there is of evidence of how individual copies are passed around whole ship's companies, ex-pat communities and ex-Service associations who use its columns to keep in touch with present developments and old shipmates.
+Today it is estimated to have more than 100,000 readers worldwide, possibly many more, as there is evidence of how individual copies are passed around whole ship's companies, ex-pat communities and ex-Service associations who use its columns to keep in touch with present developments and old shipmates.
 Not to mention wives and families and, most of all perhaps, people who are just interested in the Navy and what it does.

 Embassy attachés and media correspondents scan its pages, regularly picking up items they have missed through official lines of communication.
 There have been some notable scoops over the years including the cancellation of the rum issue ordered by First Sea Lord Admiral Sir Michael 'Dry Ginger' Le Fanu in 1970 and the full integration of the WRNS into the Naval Service in 1993.

 The newspaper is published on the first of each month and the production run is up to 35,000 copies monthly.